RPi-Distro/pi-gen/README.md

  4. Web browser will show Raspberry Pi desktop.
  5. Jamulus will automatically launch at startup.
  6. If JAMULUS_SERVER was configured, Jamulus will automatically connect (and shutdown after JAMULUS_TIMEOUT minutes)
- 7. Otherwise Double-click on desktop icon "Jamulus Start" to  launch jamulus.
+ 7. Double-click on desktop icon "Jamulus Start" to  launch Jamulus.
+ 8. Double-click on desktop icon "SonoBus Start" to  launch SonoBus.
  8. Double-click on desktop icon "Stop Sign" to shut down Raspberry Pi.

 ### Customizable Settings